GeorgieEggleton/hangman/README.md

 On delpoyment I found that if the image and words loaded at the same time the image was pushed up in the terminal out of view unless the user scrolled up.
 I therefore decided to load the boat graphic first, give a 2 second delay, then load the writting to give a better aesthetic.

 The last image of the hangman looks slightly odd.
 This is still to be fixed.

+If the user entered two letters at once before pressing enter it accepted this as a sting, but was only checking for one letter.
+I have added another if statement to check only one letter at a time is added and re-promt the user to add just one letter at a time.

 ### Technologies